datawithjack/datawithjack.github.io/_drafts/masters-thesis.md

 # From Simple Linear Regression to Linear Mixed Models: Enhancing High Jump Performance Predictions

 In the realm of athletic performance, particularly in events like the high jump, predicting future success is a challenge that has long intrigued coaches and statisticians alike.
-My recent master's thesis delves into this very topic, exploring how statistical models can be used to predict high jump performance over time, starting with simple linear regression and advancing to more sophisticated linear mixed models (LMMs).
+My master's thesis delves into this very topic, exploring how statistical models can be used to predict high jump performance over time, starting with simple linear regression and advancing to more sophisticated linear mixed models (LMMs).

 ## The Journey Begins: Simple Linear Regression

 The journey started with the basics—simple linear regression.
-This model is straightforward, where the relationship between an athlete's age and their high jump performance is assumed to be linear.
-While this method offers a clear and interpretable relationship, it falls short in capturing the complexities of real-world data.
-Specifically, high jump performance does not follow a strict linear trend as athletes age; instead, it varies in a more complex, non-linear fashion.
+This model is straightforward, where (quite naively) the relationship between an athlete's age and their high jump performance is assumed to be linear.
+While this method offers a clear and interpretable relationship, it falls short of capturing real-world complexities.
+Specifically, high jump performance (like many paths in life) does not follow a strict linear trend with athletes age; instead, it varies in a more complex, non-linear fashion.

+## EDA

+The most important findings of the EDA were:
+•	Repeated measurements – some athletes have multiple observations (performances) over time.
+•	A non-linear relationship is evident between age and performance.
+•	Hierarchical structures are present - Athletes within countries, Athletes within Competitions, Competitions within Seasons.
+•	The High Jump Performance response variable is left skewed.
+•	The explanatory variable age is right-skewed.

+you can view the shiny app i created here.

 ## A Need for Complexity: Moving Beyond Linear Regression